chenchugokuljangam13/chenchugokuljangam13/README.md

 </p>

 ## 🔭 About

-As a recent B.Tech in Computer Science Engineering graduate from Sree Rama Engineering College, I have a strong foundation in programming, data analytics, and cloud computing.
-With my graduation in 2024, I am eager to contribute to a dynamic team in roles that offer growth through continuous learning and dedication.
-I am actively seeking opportunities in software engineering and data analytics.
+I am a B.Tech in Computer Science Engineering graduate from Sree Rama Engineering College, with a strong foundation in programming, data analytics, and cloud computing.
+Graduated in 2024, I am eager to contribute to a dynamic team, driven by continuous learning and dedication.
+Actively seeking challenging roles in software engineering and data analytics to apply my skills and grow professionally.

 **🌱 Technical Skills**
 1. **Programming Languages**: Python, Java, HTML